 This may be because artificial trees have come a long way from the first brush bristle trees.
-Specialty brands like Balsam Hill offer highly realistic Christmas trees inspired by popular evergreens.
+Specialty brands now offer lifelike replicas of popular evergreens.
+Balsam Hill Christmas trees, for instance, are crafted with high-quality materials to recreate the fine details of evergreen needles.

 The first thing that the three reviewers noticed was the color of the foliage.
 Jamie and Christopher pointed out that the branches of the Balsam Hill BH Fraser Fir are a vibrant green with silvery undersides, just like the real tree.
 Christopher added that the artificial stem’s dark-colored center adds to a realistic look.